ioannis-vm/gptconsole/examples/gptconsole_use.md

 Enter your prompt and hit enter.
 You can then enter a follow-up prompt.
 You can also enter commands.
 You can see a list of available commands by typing `\help`.

+To access it directly without having to activate the environment, you can create an alias.
+The way to do this depends on what kind of shell your terminal is running.

 ## Use `gptconsole` as a python module